 Vegetation management on these rights-of-way poses one of the biggest challenges for the co-op.
 But it’s not just the amount of land to be managed that underscores its importance; service reliability and employee safety are also at stake.
 Trees that grow into electric lines can cause outages and endanger line crews.

-Roanoke Electric has set high standards for developing its vegetation management program.
+Roanoke Cooperative has set high standards for developing its vegetation management program.
 The co-op uses a combination of spraying and trimming techniques to perform rights-of-way maintenance on its transmission and distribution system.
 Contractors perform ground-to-sky trimming to avoid contact with the power line.

 Also, to keep equipment free of undesired weeds and plants that may hinder the operational efficiency of the system, co-op crews treat certain areas with a chemical spray.
 This spray provides a cost-effective, environmentally safe and longer-lasting means for managing trees and woody underbrush and is not harmful to humans or animals.